projf/projf-explore/fpga-ad-astra/README.md

 ## iCEBreaker Build

 You can build projects for iCEBreaker with the included makefile.
 You need [Yosys](https://github.com/YosysHQ/yosys), [nextpnr](https://github.com/YosysHQ/nextpnr), and [IceStorm Tools](https://github.com/cliffordwolf/icestorm.git).
+You can find instructions for building Yosys, nextpnr, and IceStorm Tools from source at [FPGA Tooling on Ubuntu 20.04](https://projectf.io/posts/fpga-dev-ubuntu-20.04/).

 For example, to build `top_greet`: